imihajlow/blog/content/posts/ccpu.md

 `P` is a combined register.
 It consists of two pairs (16 bit each) of preloadable counters.
 The `sel` input selects which pair is considered to be the instruction pointer (`IP`) (and can be incremented) and which one is the pointer register `P`.
 The `cnt` signal controls if the current `IP` is incremented on the clock edge.
 If `addr_dp` is asserted, the address bus is driven from the `P` pair, otherwise `IP` is used. `we_dh`, `we_dl`, `oe_dh`, `oe_dl` signals control whether the halves of the `P` pair are loaded or drive output bus.

-As you can see, one of the ALU inputs is always connected to the register `A`.
+As you can see on the diagram, one of the ALU inputs is always connected to the register `A`.
 The other input can be driven by any of the registers (this bus is shown in purple).
 If none of the `oe` signals is asserted, the second ALU input would be zero because of the pull-down resistors.
 This way arithmetics between `A` and zero can be performed.

 Each register's input is connected to the internal data bus (green).
 This bus can be driven either by ALU or by a tri-state buffer connecting it to the external data bus (red).
 This allows the registers to be loaded either from memory or from the arithmetic operation result.